spex-xray/spex-help/source/models/clus.rst

 The fate of each individual photon is followed.
 The calculation for the photon stops when either it is absorbed in the continuum, or when it leaves the cluster.
 Alternatively, it can be absorbed and then a) re-emitted in a new random direction (the resonance scattering), or b) it decays to a non-ground level, resulting in two or more photons until the atom reaches the ground state again.
 The fate of these multiple photons is followed until they are destroyed or escape.
-At the end of the calculation, some statistics are collected on the history of the photon.
+At the end of the calculation, some statistics is collected on the history of the photon.

-When resonance scattering is included, in principle three diagnostic files with information on the resoant lines are produced.
+When resonance scattering is included, in principle three diagnostic files with information on the resonant lines are produced.
 Thes files are always named cluslin1.asc, cluslin2.asc and cluslin3.asc, they are placed in the directory from which SPEX is running, and they are overwritten each time the model is being evaluated.
 When the user wishes to store these files, a simple spex command like
-*sys exe "cp cluslin1.asc newa1.asc "* is sufficient to copy it to a file newa1.asc, for example.
+*sys exe "cp cluslin1.asc newa1.asc"* is sufficient to copy it to a file newa1.asc, for example.

 If the user does not want to produce this output, the parameters out1, out2 and out3 should be set to zero (see below).
 The default value for them is 1, i.e. produce the output.
 If some of these numbers are put to zero, no output of that kind is produced.

-In most other cases of SPEX output, we make use of the ascc-output options.
-However, in particular when the number of shells is large or the number of iterations N is large, the computational time can be very large
+In most other cases of SPEX output, we make use of the asc-output options.
+However, in particular when the number of shells is large or the number of iterations N is large, the computational time can be very large, and with different random seeds for each run results may not be fully reproducable.
+For that reason, the resonance scattering line information is given "on the fly".

 The relevant parameters are listed below.